-The Healthy Relationships course supports students in developing their sense of self and belonging within their communities.
+Healthy Relationships courses support students in developing their sense of self and belonging within their communities.
 The health, safety, and wellbeing of young adults revolves so much around their social relationships, satisfaction with interpersonal connections, and sense of belonging.
 For students challenged by building and maintaining healthy interpersonal relationships, we offer various techniques and strategies to help them build the skills to thrive socially.
 This academic curriculum was developed to respond to the needs of many students who arrive on campus and struggle to build and maintain health-promoting connections with peers, roommates, classmates, and romantic partners.
 This Curriculum At a Glance provides you with a brief introduction to the 20 structured lesson plans.

-Healthy Relationships has been implemented and adopted by various secondary and post-secondary education institutions and organizations around the globe by facilitators like you who value and understand the importance of supporting students' whole personhood.
-Throughout your journey of building and growing Healthy Relationships, remember you can rely on the Healthy Relationships curriculum development team at the Center for Psychiatric Rehabilitation at Boston University for technical assistance and support and the Healthy Relationships facilitators around the world for their wisdom having done what you're doing.
+These social wellbeing classes have been implemented and adopted by various secondary and post-secondary education institutions and organizations around the globe by facilitators like you who value and understand the importance of supporting students' whole personhood.
+Throughout your journey of building and growing these classes, remember you can rely on the CMHEP curriculum development team at the Center for Psychiatric Rehabilitation at Boston University for technical assistance and support and the LEAD facilitators around the world for their wisdom having done what you're doing.
 We're here for you.